raul-izquierdo/english/sources/vocabulary/The Individual/$ Human Body and Health.md

     ?
 Estoy en el hospital visitando a mi tía: `I'm at the hospital visiting my aunt` ?
 Estoy en el hospital porque me han operado: `I'm in the hospital because I had surgery`

+brote, estallido (de un evento) = outbreak `The outbreak of the disease was unexpected`- `There was an outbreak of chaos after the announcement`

 ## Idioms

 sentirse indispuesto, no muy bien